An Innovative, High-Performing and Sustainable Organization

 15% |

-ARPA: Broadband Fiber Loop (Previously Digital Equity - Broadband)
+Install Broadband Fiber Loop (Previously Digital Equity - Broadband) (MT)

 The purpose of this initiative is to install independent fiber optic cable throughout the City of Coral Springs and provide coverage to all existing city facilities and several city parks.
 This fiber optic cabling will be installed in redundant loops and will be used to replace the existing leased fiber circuits provided by private service providers.